 The biggest surprise last year was not only the persistent mis-forecasting of bond yields but also the persistent mis-forecasting of inflation1.
 Jenna and I have written extensively about how a traditional economics training can be detrimental to a career in the bond markets!

 Why?
 Because a lot of those traditional models, assumptions and relationships do not seem to hold in this rather dystopian world in which we live.
 The world’s major central banks seem to be having a crisis of confidence themselves as their models no longer seem to work.
 Janet Yellen, Chair of the US Federal Reserve (Fed), has acknowledged the puzzle of why inflation is not stronger.
 She has been dismissing the weakness of inflation as being transitory for many years now!
-Given that we have printed over $12 trillion through quantitative easing (QE) you would expect inflation to have reared its head by now.
-Having said that, in a normal cycle inflation does rise late in the cycle and is generally met by rising interest rates, tight labour markets, high oil prices and flattening yield curves.
+Given that we have printed over $12 trillion through quantitative easing (QE – asset purchase programmes) you would expect inflation to have reared its head by now.
+Having said that, in a normal economic cycle2 inflation does rise late in the cycle and is generally met by rising interest rates, tight labour markets, high oil prices and flattening yield curves3.